 - Maintain Satisfactory Academic Progress standards

-- Enroll in a minimum of six (6) credits each term that are required for your degree program
+- Enroll at least half-time each term in courses that are required for your degree program (See Graduate Academic Rules)

 - If enrolling for summer, complete the online Summer Application found on your MySlice Financial Aid To Do List